Heliocentrism: Medieval Islamic world

-For a time, Muslim astronomers accepted the Ptolemaic system and the geocentric model, which were used by al-Battani to show that the distance between the Sun and the Earth varies.
-In the 10th century, al-Sijzi accepted that the Earth rotates around its axis.
-According to later astronomer al-Biruni, al-Sijzi invented an astrolabe called al-zūraqī based on a belief held by some of his contemporaries that the apparent motion of the stars was due to the Earth's movement, and not that of the firmament.
+For a time, Muslim astronomers accepted the Ptolemaic system and the geocentric model, which were used by al-Battani to show that the distance between the Sun and Earth varies.
+In the 10th century, al-Sijzi accepted that Earth rotates around its axis.
+According to later astronomer al-Biruni, al-Sijzi invented an astrolabe called al-zūraqī based on a belief held by some of his contemporaries that the apparent motion of the stars was due to Earth's movement, and not that of the firmament.
 Islamic astronomers began to criticize the Ptolemaic model, including Ibn al-Haytham in his Al-Shukūk 'alā Baṭalamiyūs ("Doubts Concerning Ptolemy", c.
-1028), who branded it an impossibility.
+1028), who found contradictions in Ptolemy's model, but al-Haytham remained committed to a geocentric model.

-Al-Biruni discussed the possibility of whether the Earth rotated about its own axis and orbited the Sun, but in his Masudic Canon (1031), he expressed his faith in a geocentric and stationary Earth.
-He was aware that if the Earth rotated on its axis, it would be consistent with his astronomical observations, but considered it a problem of natural philosophy rather than one of mathematics.
+Al-Biruni discussed the possibility of whether Earth rotated about its own axis and orbited the Sun, but in his Masudic Canon (1031), he expressed his faith in a geocentric and stationary Earth.
+He was aware that if Earth rotated on its axis, it would be consistent with his astronomical observations, but considered it a problem of natural philosophy rather than one of mathematics.

 In the 12th century, non-heliocentric alternatives to the Ptolemaic system were developed by some Islamic astronomers, such as Nur ad-Din al-Bitruji, who considered the Ptolemaic model mathematical, and not physical.
 His system spread throughout most of Europe in the 13th century, with debates and refutations of his ideas continued to the 16th century.

 The Maragha school of astronomy in Ilkhanid-era Persia further developed "non-Ptolemaic" planetary models involving Earth's rotation.
 Notable astronomers of this school are Al-Urdi (d.
 1266) Al-Katibi (d.
 1277), and Al-Tusi (d.
 1274).

-The arguments and evidence used resemble those used by Copernicus to support the Earth's motion.
+The arguments and evidence used resemble those used by Copernicus to support Earth's motion.

-The criticism of Ptolemy as developed by Averroes and by the Maragha school explicitly address the Earth's rotation but it did not arrive at explicit heliocentrism.
+The criticism of Ptolemy as developed by Averroes and by the Maragha school explicitly address Earth's rotation but it did not arrive at explicit heliocentrism.

-The observations of the Maragha school were further improved at the Timurid-era Samarkand observatory under Qushji (1403–1474).
+The observations of the Maragha school were further improved at the Timurid-era Samarkand Observatory under Qushji (1403–1474).

-Later medieval period

-European scholarship in the later medieval period actively received astronomical models developed in the Islamic world and by the 13th century was well aware of the problems of the Ptolemaic model.
-In the 14th century, bishop Nicole Oresme discussed the possibility that the Earth rotated on its axis, while Cardinal Nicholas of Cusa in his Learned Ignorance asked whether there was any reason to assert that the Sun (or any other point) was the center of the universe.
-In parallel to a mystical definition of God, Cusa wrote that "Thus the fabric of the world (machina mundi) will quasi have its center everywhere and circumference nowhere," recalling Hermes Trismegistus.